March 18, 2011

 • Ongoing risk analysis and design enhancements to address natural and man-made risks.

-• Extensive operator training in preparation for extreme conditions, along with drills and evaluations by the NRC.
+• Extensive operator training and construction OSHA training in preparation for extreme conditions, along with drills and evaluations by the NRC.

 • The development and implementation of emergency response plans aimed at protecting public health and safety (such as those put in place following Hurricane Katrina); these plans are regularly exercised in cooperation with local, state and federal agencies.